HomeJEEJEE Main 2026 Paper 2 Analysis 2026: Jan 29, B.Arch, B.Planning Exam...

 • Track Your Progress: After taking the exam, refer to the JEE Mains 2026 exam analysis to evaluate your performance.
 Understanding the difficulty level of each section and subject can help you identify your strengths and weaknesses.

-• Learn from Shift-wise Feedback: With our detailed JEE Main 2026 session 1 analysis for both shift 1st and 2nd shift, you can compare how each shift differed and adjust your preparation strategies accordingly.
+• Learn from Shift-wise Feedback: With our detailed JEE Mains 2026 session 1 analysis for both shift 1st and 2nd shift, you can compare how each shift differed and adjust your preparation strategies accordingly.

 • Detailed Insights from Shiksha NationShiksha Nation experts will provide a detailed evaluation of the paper, including subject-wise difficulty and key trends that emerged from the JEE Main 2026 January, 21st session 1 paper.